 There’s another crucial difference between ordinary energy and dark energy.
 The gravitational influence of ordinary masses and ordinary energy is attractive – it is aimed at pulling all the contents of the universe closer together.
 Dark energy, on the other hand, acts to accelerate the universe’s expansion.
 In that way, it is equivalent to a certain type of what is called a cosmological constant.

 As yet, nobody knows how (and if) dark energy fits somewhere into our current picture of the fundamental constitutents of the universe, for instance: into the standard model of particle physics or some extension of that model.
 This makes dark energy one of the greatest mysteries of modern physics.

 Astronomical observations of galaxies and galaxy clusters as well as comparison of observations with the predictions of the big bang models show that only about 15 percent of matter in the universe announces its presence by giving off light or other kinds of electromagnetic radiation.
-The other 85 percent of the mass are supplied by dark matter, and cosmologists have convincing evidence that most of that dark matter is not in the form of the usual atomic constitutents protons and neutrons.
-The exact properties of these unusual matter particles are not yet known, other than that they do not interact with ordinary matter and radiation other than by gravitational influence.
+The other 85 percent of the mass are supplied by dark matter and cosmologists have provided convincing evidence that most of that dark matter is not composed of the usual atomic constitutents protons and neutrons.
+The exact properties of these unusual matter particles are not yet known.

 deflection of light, relativistic